AzureAD/microsoft-authentication-library-for-js/extensions/docs/msal-node-extensions.md

 # Microsoft Authentication Extensions for Node
 The Microsoft Authentication Extensions for Node offers secure mechanisms for client applications to perform cross-platform token cache serialization and persistence.
-It gives additional support to the Microsoft Authentication Library for Node (MSAL).

 ## Overview
 MSAL Node requires developers to implement their own logic for persisting the token cache.
 The MSAL Node extensions aim to provide a robust, secure, and configurable token cache peristence implementation across Windows, Mac, and Linux for public client applications (Desktop clients, CLI applications , etc).
 It provides mechanisms for encrypting as well as accessing the token cache by multiple processess concurrently.